Regional

 and International Cooperation

-In sub-programme 1, support will be provided to national authorities to facilitate the implementation of the Triangular Initiative on counter narcotics enforcement amongst the Islamic Republics of Afghanistan, Iran and Pakistan, particularly in the following three areas: establishment of border liaison offices, information-intelligence exchange and intelligence-led investigations, and cross-border communication system.
-Bilateral, regional and international cooperation under sub-programme 1 will be fostered within the framework of existing regional and international initiatives such as the Global Container Control Programme, Operation TARCET, Paris Pact Initiative, etc. Dialogue and exchange with the international anti-narcotics community (e.g. Drug Liaison Officers) will also be promoted under sub-programme 1.
+Under sub-programme 1, support is provided to the national authorities to facilitate the implementation of the Triangular Initiative on counter narcotics enforcement amongst the Islamic Republics of Afghanistan, Iran and Pakistan, particularly in the following three areas: establishment of border liaison offices, information-intelligence exchange and intelligence-led investigations, and cross-border communication system.
+Bilateral, regional and international cooperation under Sub-programme 1 is fostered within the framework of existing regional and international initiatives such as the Global Container Control Programme, Operation TARCET, Paris Pact Initiative, meetings of the Economic Cooperation Organization ( ECO), and the UNODC Regional Programme for Afghanistan and Neighbouring Countries.
+Dialogue and exchange with the international anti-narcotics community (e.g. the Mini-Dublin Group and Drug Liaison Officers) are also being promoted under Sub-programme 1.

-South-South cooperation will be facilitated through actions that will expose other middle-income countries, as well as developing countries to good practices carried out by national authorities in the Islamic Republic of Iran in the areas of opium substitution therapies and HIV prevention and control in the prison setting.
-In particular, Iran's good practices in harm reduction will be presented in Pakistan, Afghanistan and Tajikistan.
-Moreover, missions will be organised with the objective to allow Iranian NGOs to familiarize themselves with the organization of NGOs and civil society's role in other countries.
-In the
+Under Sub-programme 2, South-South cooperation is facilitated through activities that expose other middle-income countries, as well as developing countries, to the good practices carried out by the national authorities in the Islamic Republic of Iran in the areas of opium substitution therapies and HIV prevention and control in the prison setting.
+In particular, Iran's good practices in harm reduction have been presented to the relevant authorities in Pakistan, Afghanistan and Kyrgyzstan.
+Iranian drug control officials and experts also benefit from study tours organized by UNODC to other countries that provide them with the opportunity to get acquainted with good policies and practices in the areas of interest.
+Moreover, missions are organized with the objective of allowing Iranian NGOs to familiarize themselves with the organization of NGOs and the role of civil society in other countries.
+In the past,

 Crime, Justice and Corruption

-In Sub-programme 3, regional and international cooperation will be made possible through a UNODC initiative known as FIU to FIU programme aimed at facilitating dialogue between the Iranian Financial Intelligence Unit and other units from abroad.
+Under Sub-programme 3, regional and international cooperation is facilitated through a UNODC initiative known as FIU to FIU Programme, aimed at facilitating dialogue between the Iranian Financial Intelligence Unit and its counterparts in other countries.
 Sub-programme 3 will also facilitate a structured dialogue on criminal justice matters between the judicial authorities of the Islamic Republic of Iran and other countries.
-National efforts to establish an integrity-based, accountable and effective anti-corruption regime in line with the United Nations Convention Against Corruption will be supported through technical cooperation in the areas of legislation, as well as capacity and institution building.
-Last but not least, an innovative initiative will be launched by UNODC in collaboration with ten national partners and UNESCO with the objective to enhance national capacity in countering trafficking in cultural properties, art and antiquities in line with the United Nations Convention Against Transnational Organized Crime.
-This initiative is expected to deliver legislative assistance, as well as to contribute to institution building and promote international cooperation.
+National efforts to establish an integrity-based, accountable and effective anti-corruption regime in line with the United Nations Convention Against Corruption are supported through technical cooperation in the areas of legislation and capacity and institution building.
+Last but not least, an innovative initiative has been launched by UNODC, in collaboration with national partners and the United Nations Educational, Scientific and Cultural Organization ( UNESCO) to enhance national capacities in countering trafficking in cultural properties, art and antiquities in line with the United Nations Convention Against Transnational Organized Crime (UNTOC).

 Mini Dublin Group